Kcorb95/Kcorb95/README.md

 ## 🚀 Quick Facts:

-- 🔭 I'm currently participating in #100DaysOfCode and trying to improve my React literacy.
+- 🔭 I'm currently participating in #100DaysOfCode and trying to improve my TypeScript & React literacy.
 - 🌱 I love exploring new technologies and developing new things.
 - 👯 I’m looking to collaborate on creating open-source projects.
 - 💬 Ping me about `game design`, `tech`, `community`